-- the underlying credit quality of Peru, - · Peru's willingness to pay, and - Peru's willingness to act in an even-handed manner with creditors, and - the governing law and jurisdiction of the Bonds.
+- the underlying credit quality of Peru,

+- the willingness to pay by the Peruvian government, and

+- the amount of repayment.

-Credit Quality of Peru:
+Credit Quality of Peru

 As indicated in Appendix I, the Bonds were issued by Peru, the credit quality of which we view as fairly high.
-Although Peru experienced sluggish demands, current account deficit and fiscal deficit in 2015 subject to the slowdown of global economy, Peru's credit ratios are still in the top range of the rating table, which indicates its strong credit quality.
-However, the significant portion of government debt held by non-residents (nearly 40%) is a structural factor that leaves the sovereign exposed to a possible reversal of capital flows, e.g., in the event of a Fed rate hike.
+In 2016, the overall economy recovery was seen I Peru with the evidence of GDP growth of 3.9% compared to the prior year's 3.3%.
+Although Peru experienced expanding current account deficit and fiscal deficit in 2016, Peru's credit ratios are still in the top range of the rating table, which indicates its strong credit quality.